 Orthotripsy (Shock Wave)

-Contact one of our 10 convenient locations for more information.
+Contact one of our locations for more information.

 The nationally recognized physicians and staff of Cumberland Foot and Ankle Centers of Kentucky are proud to announce the arrival of the most advanced treatment for chronic heel pain.